GJAShaw/awkmake/README.md

 Work in progress.

 ## build.tacl
-TACL script for use in building targets in the Guardian filesystem, e.g. a TAL project
+TACL script defining build methods for a project in the Guardian filesystem

-## printVariables.awk
+## createBuildmk.awk
-GAWK script to read build.tacl and create a GNU Makefile defining variables
+GAWK script to read build.tacl and create a GNU Makefile

-## (more GAWK scripts to follow...)

 ## Makefile
 Master GNU Makefile